Dimensional Analysis- Principle, Example, Application, and Limitations

 Despite multiple usages of dimensional analysis in the real world, the following are the disadvantages of dimensional analysis:

-1. In the case of trigonometric or exponential solutions, data from a large number of experiments may still be inconclusive.
+1. In the case of trigonometric or exponential solutions, data from many experiments may still be inconclusive.

 2. Impractical for more than three parameters to be correlated.